NixOS/nixos-weekly/README.md

 ## FAQ

-## Why did you write yet another static blog generator tool?
+### Why did you write yet another static blog generator tool?

 We couldn't agree what to use and we all love Nix.
 In the end it turned out to be implemented in ~30 lines of code.
-You start wondering if Nix is not only ment to be for package management, but also for statis blog generating :)
+You start wondering if Nix is not only ment to be for package management, but also for static blog generating. :)

-## Is there enough things happening in a week to have weekly news?
+### Is there enough things happening in a week to have weekly news?

 Probably not (yet).
 While calling this NixOS Weekly, we will have blog releases every 2 weeks and after a month we will see if we need to change the frequency.
-Until we try we wont know for sure.
+Until we try we won't know for sure.